Enterprise Resource Planning (ERP)

 The City of Albuquerque's ERP Program

-The ERP Program was formed under the City’s Department of Finance & Administrative Services in October, 2010.
-The Program’s primary mission is to leverage the Oracle PeopleSoft application to:
+The ERP Program was formed in October 2010.
+The Programs primary mission is to leverage the Oracle PeopleSoft application to:

 - Significantly improve employee productivity